An Intellectual Case for Rebirth

 Closing Reflection

 Rebirth is not a retreat into naivety.
-It is the wisdom of knowing that no matter how advanced our technology, how sophisticated our ideas, or how heavy our burdens, the human soul still requires renewal.
+It is the wisdom of knowing that no matter how advanced our technology, how sophisticated our ideas, or how heavy our burdens, the human soul still requires rejuvenation.

 At Kind Rebirths, we hold this truth: every mind, every heart, every culture must find its rhythm of renewal.
 Because rebirth is not just a hope.
 It is the most intellectual act of all: the choice to keep becoming.